iamrashree/angular-find-dominant-color-of-an-image-in-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

 # To Run Angular Application locally
+1. Replace Google Custom API accessKey and Google searchEngineId in the environment.ts file.
+2. Run `npm install` to add all node packages.
-Run `npm install` and `ng serve`.
+3. Run `ng serve`.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 # Dependencies used
 - bootstrap, quantize